pBouillon/dotnet-advent-of-code-template/README.md

 # Dotnet Advent of Code

-[Advent of Code](https://adventofcode.com) template for .NET contenders, focus on the puzzle, let it handle the rest
+[Advent of Code](https://adventofcode.com) template for .NET contenders, focus on the puzzle, let it take care the rest

 > After gaining yours, consider leaving a small ⭐ to this project too!